Inferior shoulder dislocation

-The humeral head is displaced directly below and a bit medial to the glenoid fossa, with the arm often in marked abduction (luxatio erecta).
+The humeral head is displaced directly below and slightly medial to the glenoid fossa, with the arm often in marked abduction (luxatio erecta).

 An inferior dislocation can mimic a subcategory of glenohumeral dislocation known as subglenoid anterior dislocation, where the humeral head rests directly inferior to the glenoid in the AP and lateral projections 4.
 It is distinguished from the latter by the humeral shaft's position parallel to the scapular spine.